Frequently Asked Questions

 What AACC college courses can I take if I am not eligible to participate at no cost?

 If not approved for dual enrollment at no cost, students who meet AACC’s admissions criteria may still dually enroll in any AACC courses for which they are eligible.
-Students may submit a high school tuition discount request form for a 25% tuition discount on AACC credit courses.
+Students may submit a high school tuition discount request form to AACC for a 25% tuition discount on AACC credit courses.

 Transportation